Molecular interactions during early spliceosome assembly in normal and disease cells.

-Most genes in higher eukaryotes are initially transcribed as pre-mRNAs from which intervening sequences are removed to yield mature mRNAs, a process known as splicing.
-Pre-mRNA splicing is a crucial step for correct protein expression.
-Through the use of different splice sites leading to alternative transcripts, splicing is also a source of an extraordinary molecular diversity and as such plays a key role in gene regulation.
-In particular in the nervous system alternative splicing is highly prevalent and conserved.
-Finally, splicing errors are nowadays estimated as the most frequent causative mutations in genetic diseases.
+Most genes in higher eukaryotes are initially transcribed as pre-mRNAs from which intervening sequences are removed.
+This pre-mRNA splicing is a crucial step for correct protein expression.
+In addition, the use of different splice sites is a source of an extraordinary molecular diversity and plays a key role in gene regulation.
+Finally, this precision mechanism is affected in cancer and genetic diseases.

-To understand how disease causing mutations affect splicing and to raise therapies based on restoring splicing, a deep knowledge of splicing mechanisms at the molecular level is mandatory.
-Our group participated in the functional and structural characterization of 3’ splice site binding factors with a particular focus on proteins presenting a U2AF Homology Motif that participate in a network of interactions for splice site recognition (eg. U2AF65, CAPERa, SPF45 and PUF60).
+To understand how disease causing mutations affect splicing and to raise therapies based on restoring splicing, a deep knowledge of splicing mechanisms is mandatory.
+Our work is dedicated at the functional and structural characterization of 3’ splice site binding factors with a particular focus on proteins presenting a U2AF Homology Motif that participate in a network of interactions for splice site recognition (eg. U2AF65, CAPERa, SPF45 and PUF60).

 Alexandre Maucuer.
 Ph.D., principal investigator, (INSERM)